Mantra: Kirtan (chanting)

-In the Tantric school the universe is sound.
-The supreme (para) brings forth existence through the Word (Shabda).
+Tantric Hindu traditions see the universe as sound.
+The supreme (para) brings forth existence through the Word (shabda).
 Creation consists of vibrations at various frequencies and amplitudes giving rise to the phenomena of the world.

 Buhnemann notes that deity mantras are an essential part of Tantric compendia.
 The tantric mantras vary in their structure and length.
 Mala mantras are those mantras which have an enormous number of syllables.
 In contrast, bija mantras are one-syllabled, typically ending in anusvara (a simple nasal sound).
 These are derived from the name of a deity; for example, Durga yields dum and Ganesha yields gam.
 Bija mantras are prefixed and appended to other mantras, thereby creating complex mantras.
 In the tantric school, these mantras are believed to have supernatural powers, and they are transmitted by a preceptor to a disciple in an initiation ritual.
 Tantric mantras found a significant audience and adaptations in medieval India, Southeast Asia and numerous other Asian countries with Buddhism.

 Majumdar and other scholars suggest mantras are central to the Tantric school, with numerous functions.
 From initiating and emancipating a tantric devotee to worshiping manifested forms of the divine.
 From enabling heightened sexual energy in the male and the female to acquiring supernormal psychological and spiritual power.
 From preventing evil influences to exorcizing demons, and many others.
 These claimed functions and other aspects of the tantric mantra are a subject of controversy among scholars.

 Tantra usage is not unique to Hinduism: it is also found in Buddhism both inside and outside India.